 The larger green anaconda snakes prey upon animals as big as deer, capybara (a giant rodent), tapirs and even full-grown spectacled caimans and jaguars, they are also cannibalistic with females often feeding on the smaller male green anacondas.

-The snakes uses its teeth and powerful jaws to hold onto the prey while their massive and extremely muscular body wrap around the prey to suffocate or drown it.
+The snakes use its teeth and powerful jaws to hold onto the prey while their massive and extremely muscular body wrap around the prey to suffocate or drown it.
 They are capable of unhinging their jaws to swallow their prey whole, even big animal like deer.

-The green anaconda has a very slow digestive system, it will often takes days or weeks for it to digest food, after a meal the snake may not eat again for weeks or months.
+The green anaconda has a very slow digestive system, it will often take days or weeks for it to digest food, after a meal the snake may not eat again for weeks or months.